3mcd/javelin/docs/ecs.md

 }
 ```

-Try nested queries before you prematurely optimize.
-Iteration is pretty fast thanks to Archetypes, and a nested query will probably perform fine.

 ### Filter state

 A filter does not have access to the query that executed it, meaning it can't track state for multiple queries.
 For example, if two queries use the same `changed` filter, no entities will be yielded by the second query unless entities were created between the first and second queries.